Az-Data/Portfolio/README.md

 # Portfolio

-This is a portfolio of self directed projects.
-The idea is to display what I can do with Python with respect to data analysis and data science.
+This is a portfolio of self-directed projects.
+The portfolio showcases my data analysis skills.

 ## Languages of India
-Using Geo data and Census data, explored the most popular languages in India by region.
+Using geo and census data, the most popular languages in India were explored by region.

 ## Imdb vs Rotten Tomatoes
-Which website is more critical toward movies, Imdb or Rotten Tomatoes?
-A deep dive in to how the scores from the two websites compare.
+Which website is more critical of movies, IMDB or Rotten Tomatoes?
+A deep dive into how the scores from the two websites compare.

+## Most Common Languages of the World
+Here I found the most popular languages worldwide and displayed them in an interactive geographical plot.